mr-eshua/zowe-cli-zos-restart-jobs-plugin/README.md

 ## Running tests

-You can perform the following types of tests on the IBM CICS plug-in:
+You can perform the following types of tests on the IBM Jobs Restart Plug-in:

 - Unit
 - Integration